 What Cats and Dogs Shed Most or Least

-Shorthair pets like my cats shed just as much but the tiny hairs don’t create furry drifts.
+Shorthair pets like Bravo and Karma shed just as much but the tiny hairs don’t create furry drifts–just fuzz-balls.
 “Double coated” shedding German shepherds, Chows, and Persian cats may look moth-eaten when they shed clumps of fur at a time.

 Choose Good Tools.
-EZ-Groomer (www.ez-groomer.com) is a cheap, light weight, claw-shaped tool that works well to break up established mats and to pull off shed fur.
-The pricier Furminator FURminator Long Hair deShedding Tool for Dogs, Large (also comes for cats) won’t work on mats, but the close-fitting teeth pull off 80 percent of loose fur.
-A standard comb, or curry or pin brush also works.
+The Furminator FURminator Long Hair deShedding Tool for Dogs, Large (also comes for cats) won’t work on mats, but the close-fitting teeth pull off 80 percent of loose fur.
+A standard comb or curry or pin brush also works.

 Pet Away Fur.
 For shorthaired pets that hate grooming but love petting, try rubber-nubbed grooming “gloves” like the 2-in-1 Pet Glove: Grooming Tool + Furniture Pet Hair Remover Mitt Or slip the foot-end of old pantyhose over your hand and pet to pull off shed fuzz.